 SOYL Program Facilitator

-After spending two years in the SOYL program herself, Amanda was eager to continue her journey with Fresh Roots.
+After spending two years in the SOYL program herself, Amanda was eager to continue her journey with Fresh Roots and is now back as a SOYL Program Facilitator for her second year.
 She loves to find ways to engage youth in conversations about food and sustainability, and has a huge passion for environmental education.
 She is currently studying Science at the University of British Columbia.

 SOYL Program Facilitator